-Due to the use of an asset smoothing method, there is about \$53.0 million of deferred investment gain that has not yet been recognized.
-This deferred investment experience will be reflected in the actuarial value of assets over the next few years.
+Due to the use of an asset smoothing method, there is about \$15.6 million of deferred investment loss that has not yet been recognized.
+This deferred investment experience will be reflected in the actuarial value of assets over the next five years.

 There have been years during the last decade in which the actuarial value of assets has been both higher and lower than the market value, which is what would be expected using an asset smoothing method.
+As can be seen in the graph, there is currently a deferred loss resulting from market value returns less than expected.
+This net loss will be smoothed into the actuarial value of assets over time.